Linda Ochoa-Anderson

 Linda "Titi" Ochoa (born January 2, 1987) is a Mexican compound archer.
-She is the current World Archery number eight in women's compound archery.
+She is the current World Archery number twenty-two in women's compound archery.
 The highest ranking she has reached is the sixth position, which she reached for the last time in April 2011.

 Ochoa has announced that she will give up competing for Mexico, citing "deception and blackmail" by other archers.
 As of January 2019, she has retired from competition, complaining about a lack of funding.